-Vermont Law & Graduate School is required to certify students' and graduates' good character and fitness to state bar examiners.
+Vermont Law School is required to certify students' and graduates' good character and fitness to state bar examiners.
 Students are responsible for informing themselves on the character and fitness requirements of the bar in the state or states where they intend to practice.
-Students have a duty to promptly report to the Vice Dean for Students any charges, arrests or convictions of a violation of any civil or criminal law, other than a minor parking violation or parking ticket.
-In their application to Vermont Law and Graduate School, students are required to disclose such events, as well as any prior disciplinary action by an educational institution, government, or administrative agency (including any branch of the Armed Forces).
-Students who failed to disclose such in their application materials must report to the Director of Admissions.
+Students have a duty to promptly report to the Associate Dean for Student Affairs and Diversity any charges, arrests or convictions of a violation of any civil or criminal law, other than a minor parking violation or parking ticket.
+In their application to Vermont Law School, students are required to disclose such events, as well as any prior disciplinary action by an educational institution, government, or administrative agency (including any branch of the Armed Forces).
+Students who failed to disclose such in their application materials must report to the Associate Dean for Enrollment Management.
 A failure to disclose events which occurred prior to or during Law School may lead to more serious consequences than the event itself.
 Any failure to report is a violation of the Code of Conduct.